-Insulation works by slowing the transfer of heat, which can move in three ways: conduction, convection and radiation.
+Insulation works by slowing the transfer of heat, which can move in three ways: conduction, convection, and radiation.
 For heat to travel from your body through your down jacket, it has to move by conduction through the tiny feather fibers that are in contact with each other.
-Heat transfer by convection happens through the air, and there are millions of miniscule air spaces between the fibers.
-Heat transfer by radiation is also slow, since one fiber must radiate its heat to another.
+Heat transfer by convection happens through the air, and there are millions of minuscule air spaces between the fibers.
+Heat transfer by radiation is also slow since one fiber must radiate its heat to another.

 If you know how your home's insulation works, you can also understand what makes it malfunction and contribute to poor energy performance in a house.
 Here's what can go wrong: